Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021/Day-3/01-differential-expression-analysis.md

 - `mean` - the average count of a gene across replicates
 - `variance` - the average deviation from the mean across replicates

-To see if our RNA-seq data meets this assumption, we can plot the `mean` vs the `variance` for a set of replicates in our dataset:
+To see if our RNA-seq data meets this assumption (and we should apply a poisson distribution), we can plot the `mean` vs the `variance` for a set of replicates in our dataset:

 ```r
 # calculate mean and variance for group of replicates